ecosse3/nvim/README.md

 After install configuration:

-1. Treesitter Languages are <ins>not installed</ins> by default.\
+1. Selected treesitter Languages are installed by default.
+To check it run `:TSInstallInfo`.
 Make sure to run `:TSInstall <lang>` for specific language you want to install.
 2. LSP servers are enabled by default.
-You can check installed LSP servers by :Mason command.
+You can check installed LSP servers by `:Mason` command.

 ## Configuration